KSPModdingLibs/KSPCommunityFixes/README.md

 - **[MapSOCorrectWrapping](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/83)** [KSP 1.10.0 - 1.12.5]<br/>Fixes issues with biomes crossing the poles (South pole biome at north pole and vice versa).
 Fixes "polar spikes" in the terrain for 8-bit heightmaps.
 - **[ChutePhantomSymmetry](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/107)** [KSP 1.10.0 - 1.12.5]<br/>Fix spread angle still being applied after decoupling symmetry-placed parachutes.
 - **[CorrectDragForFlags](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/126)** [KSP 1.12.3 - 1.12.5]<br/>Fix the "panel" variants of the flag parts using a single drag cube, causing excessive drag for the smaller options.
+- **LadderToggleableLight** [KSP 1.8.0 - 1.12.5]<br/>Fix for the stock "Kelus-LV Bay Mobility Enhancer" light being always active even when the ladder is retracted, and implements manual control of the light.

 #### Quality of Life tweaks